aurangzaib/CarND-Advanced-Lane-Lines/writeup_template.md

 -   Resultant is the merger of binary Sobel and binary S channel AND'd with binary R channel.

-The code for this step is contained in the PreProcessing.get_binary_image in implementation/pre_processing.py

 ``` python
 # grayscale